cove86/pluralsight-courseinfo/README.md

 CourseStorageService.test

 Due to CourseStorageService being package private our own implementation of this has been created in order to test this service

+Added openCourseRepository to CourseRepository to return a new instance of a CourseJdbcRepository, this is so it can then be used to open a db connection in CourseRetreiver.